fabrylab/pyTFM/docs/addon_tutorial.rst

-The "'after' image identifier" identifies images of beads after cell removal, the "'before' image identifier" identifies images of beads before cell removal and the "cell image identifier" identifies images that show the cells or cell membranes.
-Finally, there is a separate regular expression, the "frame identifier" that identifies the field of view each image belongs to.
-This must point to a number (e.g. "02" or "2" and so on) in the image filename.
-This number must be specially marked by brackets "()".
-Note that the extension (".png",".tiff", ".jpeg" ...) must not be included in the identifiers.

-The default identifiers fit to the example data set, meaning that for now and in the future if you are using the same naming scheme for your images, you can leave the identifiers as they are.
 Once you have entered identifiers for image types, frames, the output folder and the database name press the "collect image" button.
 You should see something like this:

 .. figure:: images/output_select_images.png